IHTSDO/snomed-database-loader/NEO4J/Readme.md

 # Neo4j Graph Database

-This upload script has been kindly donated by Scott Campbell from the University of Nebraska Medical Center, Omaha, NE.
-This script is not directly supported by SNOMED International and is provided for reference.
+This upload script has been kindly donated by Scott Campbell and his team from the University of Nebraska Medical Center, Omaha, NE.

+**NOTE:** This script is not directly supported by SNOMED International and has not been tested by the SNOMED International team.

 ## For attribution: